DheepthaB/Socket-programming-and-multithreading/README.md

  # Socket-programming-and-multithreading
 Uses Lamport's mutual exclusion algorithm on a distributed network with five client nodes and three server nodes.
+The project is an implementation of a multithreaded file replication system.
+In such systems, it becomes important to maintain consistency of files across all servers.
+Lamport's mutual exclusion algorithm was used to achieve this condition.
+Utilizes TCP socket connections to establish communication across all nodes in the network